Optimizely warehouse native experimentation vs. Amplitude, Statsig, and Eppo

 Your experiment results live in one system.
 Your revenue data sits in another.
 Customer lifecycle metrics are somewhere else entirely.
 When you need to connect A/B test performance to actual business outcomes like churn or lifetime value, you hit a wall.

-Traditional analytics platforms lock your data into their tracking systems, making complex cross-analysis nearly impossible.
+Traditional experimentation platforms either lock your data into their tracking systems or require complex data modeling before you can run tests.
 Want to see how that homepage experiment affected six-month retention?
-You'll need reverse ETL tools, custom data pipelines, and weeks of engineering time.
+You'll need ETL (Extract, Transform, Load), custom data pipelines, and weeks of engineering time.

-The result: Duplicated data, escalating costs, and analysts who became query machines instead of strategic advisors.
+The result: Duplicated data, escalating costs, and data teams who became experiment setup machines instead of strategic advisors.

-While everyone expects you to be an analyst.
-We don’t.
+While everyone expects you to be a data engineer to run experiments.
+We don't.

-It’s easy + trustworthy + intelligent analytics that work with your existing data stack.
+It's experimentation + analytics that work with your existing data stack, with zero data duplication.

 Source: Optimizely